seepick/LocalSportsClub/README.md

 ## Pre-Release

-* 7: display linked venues (be aware that each stored entity is a bi-directional link, although just stored 1-way)
-* 6: support sorting asc/desc
+* 4: support sorting asc/desc
-* 5: show scrollbar if necessary
-* 4: after sync, display report what happened ++ big WARNING if new noshow was detected!
+* 3: after sync, display report what happened ++ big WARNING if new noshow was detected!
     * when no-show indicated, create big alert (request money get back if forgot to simply checkin but was there)
-* 3: if sorted by rating, then update rating, then need to be resorted (just that one which has been updated)
-* 2: if textfield elipse ("foo...") => show tooltip full text
-* 1: use space for activities/freetraining sub-table ONLY up to rows (if only 1 row, use only that space, but NOT more)
+* 2: use space for activities/freetraining sub-table ONLY up to rows (if only 1 row, use only that space, but NOT more)
+* 1: data cleaner tool: change EMS health studio: category from Fitness to EMS

 ## Release v1

-* prefs: home city (make list more complete)
+* prefs: home city (complete list of options)
+    * filter activity/freetraining/venues (info stored in DB?!)
-* make third party info syncer optional (match with configured city)
+    * make third party info syncer city-dependent
 * prefs: USC creds
 * prefs: gcal feature on/off (calendar ID; use Switch compose component)
 * sync membership plan (infer limits)